emwords: Who are we?

 Justine is a freelance editor specialising in academic editing.
 She has her own business, Next Version Editing, and is a professional member of the Canberra Society of Editors and the Institute of Professional Editors.

 She has published numerous articles in academic journals and a wide range of reports and papers for a variety of audiences.
 She brings this experience to her editing work, along with a background in social work.
 Her academic editing has covered many disciplines, including economics, business, social policy, international relations and education.
 Her experience as an academic writer helps her give expert advice on the structure and flow of academic writing, as well as her careful copyediting and proofreading.
 She also enjoys copyediting non-academic writing, including newsletters and corporate publications.

-Another newcomer we welcome to the emma team is long-time Canberra journalist and editor, Ross Peake.
+Another member of the emma team is long-time Canberra journalist and editor, Ross Peake.
 He is an accredited editor and has recent experience as managing editor of the ANU Reporter.
 He has participated in emma study programs, including Grammar in a nutshell.
 Here are some brief details about Ross:

 Ross Peake BA (University of Queensland), AE (IPEd Accredited Editor)